FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

 - '.' -> 01 = 1 + (0)
 - '(' -> 10 = 1 + (+1)

-By subtracting 1 to each value one can think of the dotparen notation as a sort of derivative of a function, in particular one can antiderive to obtain a landscape that describes at what level each element is in the structure.
-In particular, paired bases, and elements of the same loop should be at the same level.
+By subtracting 1 to each value we can easily implement the integral point of view given by the landscape.

 At this point the function proceeds as follows (numbers are presented as comment in the code for readability):
 1. Looks at where the ones are (this will correspond to the level immediately deeper).